-Consultations are conducted in a form of dialogue twice a year.
-During the first round of a dialogue the company presents information on company's activity for the reporting period to stakeholders.
+The company conducts dialogues with external stakeholders twice a year.
+During the first round of a dialogue the company presents preliminary information on company's activity for the reporting period to stakeholders.
 Participants of the dialogue comment and discuss what additional information of wide audience interest might be included into the report, ask questions.
 During the second round of a dialogue the company responds to stakeholders' comments and questions received during the first round of a dialogue.
-Results of consultations, along with stakeholders' specific questions and the company's feedback, are included into sustainable development report of the corresponding reporting period.
+Results of dialogues, along with stakeholders' specific questions, suggestions and comments and the company's feedback, are included into sustainable development report of the corresponding reporting period.